-The gap between your income and expenses determines how fast you’ll be able to pay off your debt.
+The gap between your income and expenses (see the graphic illustration below) determines how fast you’ll be able to pay off your debt.

-Not only do you want to increase your income, you want to lower your expenses.
-While I’ve written over 100 ways to save money, here’s a few ideas that offer big savings for little effort:
+Not only do you want to increase your income, but you also want to lower your expenses.
+While I’ve written about over 100 ways to save money, here are a few ideas that offer big savings for little effort:

-- Cut your monthly utilities bills with these 15 no-fuss tips
+- Cut your monthly utility bills with these 15 no-fuss tips.

-- Shop your auto insurance with a site like Esurance
+- Shop for your auto insurance with a site like Esurance.

 Set an alert on your calendar to adjust the amount of money you’ll pay each month towards your loans.

-Ideally you’ll put everything leftover, besides a small emergency fund towards your loans.
+Ideally, you’ll put everything that’s leftover — besides a small emergency fund — towards your loans.

 The goal is to keep increasing this number month after month.
 And if you’re really committed to paying down your debt fast, check out this strategy guide to being student-debt-free in five years or less.